joconte/algoexpert-visualization/README.md

-# AlgoExpert SWE Project Contests - Recursive Algorithms Visualization
+# AlgoExpert SWE Project Contests Summer-Fall 2020 - Recursive Algorithms Visualization

 This is my attempt for the AlgoExpert SWE Project Contest Summer-Fall 2020.
 The goal is to help visualize recursive algorithms by drawing the recursive tree and showing variable values like in a debugger.